JLC6290/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+A: Semantic HTML structures your content in a *meaningful* way.
+It's a standardized set of tags that one would expect to have in the majority of web pages, similar to how a large building would be expected to have a door, an elevator, and roof access.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+A: The display: block property will always have a line break following it, thus nothing will follow it on the same line.

+The display: inline property will always never have a line break following it, thus the next element will follow it on the same line unless otherwise removed by another means.

 3. What are the 4 areas of the box model?

+A: The box model consists of the four layers that make up a web page of HTML elements: Margin, Border, Padding, and Content.
+Each layer may be modified by its respective CSS properties, and the sum of each property-width or each property-height would give you the total width or height respectively.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+A: align-items works by moving elements along the y-axis or cross axis.

 5. Explain why git is valuable to a team of developers.

+A: Git is a version control system that enables developers to collaborate on a shared code base with individual contributions.
+Git will prevent overwriting of the shared code base in the event of a merge-conflict.

+Git also tracks changes to a code base and maintains a version history, assuming the developer makes such commits.

+Git's versatility is rooted in its distributed nature, where each git directory is a functional repository.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.